The Xometry app works best with JavaScript enabled!

 True

-Where Is 6060 Aluminum Alloy Used?
+Common Uses of 6060 Aluminum Alloy

-Aluminum alloy 6060 is frequently used in structural applications where surface finish is crucial, such as: architectural extrusions for windows, curtain walls, interior fittings, doors, lighting tracks, and furniture.
+Aluminum alloy 6060 is frequently used in structural applications where surface finish is crucial, such as architectural extrusions for windows, curtain walls, interior fittings, doors, lighting tracks, and furniture.

-What Are the Common Trade Names of 6060 Aluminum?
+Common Trade Names of 6060 Aluminum

-The common trade names of 6060 aluminum are: UNS A96060, AA6060, and Al6060.
+The common trade names of 6060 aluminum are UNS A96060, AA6060, and Al6060.
 The primary elements added to this 6000-series aluminum alloy are silicon and magnesium.
 It is designed for use in wrought products.
 The Aluminum Association (AA) gives this substance the reference designation 6060.
 It will appear as EN AW-6060 (European standards), AlMgSi (EN chemical name), A96060 (UNS number), and A-GS (AFNOR (French) classification),

 The following factors should be considered when selecting an aluminum grade: